 It’s no longer about recognising the importance of diversity and inclusion, but how we can achieve that.
 There is a lot of talk about dashboards and the mechanics of diversity and inclusion, but I think we should focus on how we can fundamentally change the culture and mindset instead.
 It’s an ongoing process that is driven by daily activities, how we think and act; therefore, I would suggest putting more emphasis on the human side of things rather than on the mechanics of it.

 What advice would you give your younger self in today’s world?

 Do your due diligence, know the industry and what you are getting into.
 Talk to as many people as possible, be it friends, parents or college professors, get as much information as you can and form your own opinion.
 Once you have found your path, go for it.
 Be bold and take some risks when you’re young, there is nothing to lose but only to gain.
-And of course, be original and unapologetic about who you are.Posted about 2 years ago
+And of course, be original and unapologetic about who you are.Posted over 3 years ago